panoply/spx/docs/site/routing.md

 # Mounting

 The module exposes a low-level routing approach using simple wildcard path matching.
-Routes executed right before fragments are replaced in the rendering lifecycle.
+Routes execute right before fragments are replaced in the rendering lifecycle.
 Routes allow you to augment the target documents and state before replacement occur.

 <!-- prettier-ignore -->
 ```typescript